A Guide to Finding the Perfect Credit Card for You

 We also recognize that there is not one single best card for all occasions; different people have different needs at different times, and the card you use at the grocery store is not necessarily the card you should use to book airplane tickets.
 With new credit cards constantly entering the market and offers frequently changing, it can be tough to wrap your head around all the available options.
 We're all over it for you.
 Check this page regularly for the latest information on the best credit cards and how they compare to the field – we update it almost every day!

-Here is a summary of our top picks in an easy to read table!
-If you have any questions, feel free to email us at firstname.lastname@example.org.
+Here is a summary of our top picks in an easy to read table, with our choice for the best credit card in each major category.
+If you have any questions, feel free to email us at email@example.com.

 Compare: Best Credit Cards of 2019

 |Chase Freedom Unlimited®||Flat-rate Rewards||$0||3.8 / 5|

 |Discover it® Cash Back||Everyday Spending||$0||4.3 / 5|

 |Capital One® Venture® Rewards Credit Card||Travel Rewards||$95 waived first year||4.2 / 5|